James Beard awards: The best women in food and drink

 After serving as executive chef for other restaurant owners, she opened Lilia in January 2016 to focus on seasonal, Italian cooking.

 "Every single place I cooked had a major influence on my career," says Robbins.
 "Spiaggia was big in terms of my Italian education.
-It was the first time I cooked Italian solo on the states and it was my first big executive chef job.
+It was the first time I cooked Italian solo in the states and it was my first big executive chef job.
 Tony [owner Tony Mantuano] is my biggest mentor."

 Lilia must-have dish: "The Mafaldine pasta and the wood-grilled bass are things that are going to be on the menu forever and are things people come back for and crave."